wordswords/dotfiles/README.md

 # My .dotfiles

-My setup with custom settings for bash, zsh and vim, with some extra `~/bin` helper scripts for good measure.
+My development environment setup with custom settings for bash, zsh and vim, with some extra `~/bin` helper scripts for good measure.

 I test this mainly on my ThinkStation box running the latest Ubuntu LTS, and